opensciencegrid/vm-test-runs/README.md

         # - [test_function, test_module, start date, end date].
         [test_04_trace, test_55_condorce, 2014-12-01, 2015-01-14]

 5. If you want to change test run parameters, edit `parameters.d/osg32.yaml`, `parameters.d/osg33-el6.yaml`, or `parameters.d/osg33-el7.yaml` or you can add/remove yaml files with the same format.
-Each file in `paramaters.d` generates an osg-test run for every possible combination of the `platforms`, `sources`, and `package_sets` parameters in that file.
+    Each file in `parameters.d` generates an osg-test run for every possible combination of the `platforms`, `sources`, and `package_sets` parameters in that file.
     1. To change the distribution, modify the `platforms` section.
 Accepted values are listed below:

               platforms: